-The district's dress code teaches grooming and hygiene, prevents disruption, minimizes safety hazards, and maintains a positive learning climate.
+The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
 Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following:

 The WISD dress code is established to teach grooming and hygiene, instill discipline, prevent disruption, and minimize safety hazards.
 Each campus within the district has modified its dress code based on age, maturity level, and educational needs of the student involved.
 Variation in dress code standards from campus to campus should be expected.